NicolasMoller9/exotic-generator/README.md

 If you would like to contribute code or make other changes to this project, please create a [pull request](https://github.com/fiedl/monopole-generator/pulls) on github.
 Make sure that the tests succeed before committing.

 IF YOU WANT TO ADD A NEW EXOTIC PARTICLE TO THE PROJECT (VERY WELCOME!):

 PS: Some changes are necessary only if your particle can catalyze particle cascades along its track (like magnetic monopoles), and are marked with a "(CAT)"
 - 1) Make sure the particle has an id recognized by icetray:
     - > look in "dataclasses/public/dataclasses/physics/I3Particle.h" under the "Exotics" category and add your particle if missing (chose a name: NAME)
 - 2) If using PPC to simulate light emission from the exotic particle, make sure PPC can handle your particle:
-    - > look in i3ppc.cxx in the following part: "int iType(const I3Particle& p){...}"
-    - > Write "case I3Particle::{NAME}: return {ID};" where ID can be anything not already taken (doesn't have to be the same number as in I3Particle.h)
+    - > look in i3ppc.cxx in the following part: "int iType(const I3Particle& p){...}", and write "case I3Particle::{NAME}: return {ID};" where ID can be anything not already taken (doesn't have to be the same number as in I3Particle.h)
     - > Add a "else if (ptype == ID){...}" in the "pparticle" function of i3ppc.cxx
-    - > Ceate a new function responsible of calculating the light yield of your particle, similarly to "addp_monopole(x, y, z, t0-t0, E0, ll, beta)"
+    - > Create a new function responsible of calculating the light yield of your particle, similarly to "addp_monopole(x, y, z, t0-t0, E0, ll, beta)"
 - 3) Add in I3ExoticGenerator.cxx:
     - > line 100: "else if (part_id_ == {ID}) {particleType_ = I3Particle::{NAME}}
 - 4) Add in I3ExoticGeneratorUtils.cxx: